 CARB encourages programs that utilize California Climate Investments dollars to provide program-specific technical assistance to potential applicants in order to assist them in developing projects and preparing and submitting applications.
-Additional investments are needed to help stakeholders develop and complete projects at the pace and scale required to meet the State's goal of conserving thirty percent of California's land by 2030.
+Additional investments are needed to help stakeholders build capacity to be able to develop and complete projects at the pace and scale required to meet the State's goal of conserving thirty percent of California's land by 2030.